Ollrogge/MiniatureOs/kernel/ideas_and_todos.md

 + use a different println in kernel and tests than the one exported by x86_64 crate.
 Defining it there is just a dirty hack to get println debugging working for this code

 + use reserved physicalmemory region type only for regions used by BIOS.
 Else use sth like allocated

++ write a logger that can be enabled per module, similar to RIOTS DEBUG macro

++ implement the MapperFlush functionality also in bootloader, to be forced to flush tlb later